-The nave is Norman in origin, as witnessed by the round-arched doorways, of which that to the south (inside the porch) is decorated by roll and dogtooth mouldings and by two orders of shafts with leaf volute capitals against the jambs.
-(See the photograph below right.)
+The nave is Norman in origin, as witnessed by the round-arched doorways, of which that to the south (inside the porch) is decorated by a roll and a line of dogtooth, and by two orders of side-shafts with leaf volute capitals.
+(See the photograph below.)
 Dogtooth moulding is usually associated with the Early English style, however, rather than the Norman period, and so its presence here must surely indicate that the date is late - c.
-1200, or even somewhat afterwards.
+1200 or a little afterwards.
 Perhaps the restored and very simple N. doorway was the original entrance for there is nothing to indicate an equally late date for this, nor for the little Norman window to the east (immediately behind an intervening buttress).
-Other nave windows consist of one Early English window on each side, with differing forms of plate tracery, and two Perpendicular S. windows with supermullioned tracery.
-The nave roof was once of couple type, with little arched braces at the sides supported on nicely carved angel corbels (still surviving at the east and west ends) and with traceried spandrels above, but during the sixteenth and seventeenth centuries, tie beams were added, one of which is dated 1590, and two, 1638, the first also bearing the name "Thomas Frost" and the others, the initials "C.P." and "S.P.".
+Other windows in the nave comprise one Early English window on each side, with differing forms of plate tracery, and two Perpendicular S. windows with supermullioned tracery.
+The nave roof was once of couple type, with little arched braces at the sides supported on nicely carved angel corbels (still surviving at the east and west ends) and with traceried spandrels above, but during the sixteenth and seventeenth centuries, tie beams were added, one of which is dated 1590, and two, 1638, the first also bearing the name 'Thomas Frost' and the others, the initials 'C.P.' and 'S.P.'.
 The open, half-timbered S. porch has been partially rebuilt but retains its original (perhaps fourteenth century) outer arch, its early date indicated by the cruck construction.

 The chancel is lit by restored lancets at the sides and by a five-light Tudor-style window to the east (short and square-headed, with four-centred, uncusped lights), which in fact dates from 1697 when the length of the chancel was reduced.
-Presumably this is also the date of the chancel roof, which is much too low-pitched to look right here, even though the beams are proudly carved with the name "Edward Grove", and the motto, "Soli Deo" ["to God alone"].
-The chancel arch, however (shown left), "is very original and successful" (Pevsner) and consists of a narrow central arch with hollow chamfered mouldings above moulded semicircular corbels, and large side arches, constructed, in Pevsner's view, to hold side altars.
-(Cf. St. Mary's, Gedding.)
+Presumably this is also the date of the chancel roof, which is much too low-pitched to look right here, even though the beams are proudly carved with the name 'Edward Grove', and the motto, 'Soli Deo' ['to God alone'].
+The chancel arch, however (shown left), 'is very original and successful' (Nikolaus Pevsner & James Bettley, The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015, p.
+185) and consists of a narrow central arch with hollow chamfered mouldings above moulded semicircular corbels, and large side arches, constructed, in Pevsner's view, to hold side altars.